Staff

 VICTORIA JOHNSON

-Victoria Johnson is the digital and multimedia director at the Joint Center for Political and Economic Studies where she serves as the Joint Center's visual storyteller and manages the Joint Center's digital media including social media, website, and other multimedia platforms.
+Victoria Johnson is the digital communications director at the Joint Center for Political and Economic Studies where she serves as the Joint Center's visual storyteller and manages the Joint Center's digital media including social media, website, and other multimedia platforms.
 Johnson joined the Joint Center team in 2018 as the digital communications specialist, served as its communications manager from Feb.
 2021 to Dec.
 2022, and digital multimedia director from Jan.
 2023 to May 2024.

 Prior to joining the Joint Center, she spent six years as a journalist earning robust newspaper and magazine experience while reporting on policy and entertainment for New York Daily News, New York Amsterdam News, Teen Vogue, Mashable, Vulture, and more.